 Just like every orthodontic option, there are some things to be cautious about if you choose ceramic braces.
 Because they are not made out of steel, ceramic braces are much more fragile than traditional metal braces.
 You’ll need to be extra careful about what you eat, as well as wearing protective mouth gear while playing sports.
 Some patients have to visit their orthodontist more often than they would with traditional metal braces because their ceramic braces get damaged.
 Another common challenge that patients experience is staining.
 Because ceramic braces are very light in color, it is much easier for them to become discolored from food or poor oral hygiene.
-However, your orthodontist will help you understand your braces, and make a plan to combat these challenges.
+However, your orthodontist will help you understand about your ceramic braces in Johns Creek, and make a plan to combat these challenges.

 HOW LONG WILL I NEED TO WEAR MY CERAMIC BRACES?

 While every patient’s needs and treatment plan will be different, ceramic braces generally take a little bit longer than traditional metal braces would.
 This is because their fragility often means that the teeth need to be adjusted at a slower pace than metal braces.
 When you meet with your orthodontist for your consultation, they will discuss your different treatment options with you, including estimated timelines.